r3nzd/agrometrix/README.md

-# idkai
+### _AgroMetrix_
-idkai uses the OpenWeather API to get the weather and tells farmers if the weather and the wind speed is ideal for crops/agriculture or not.
+AgroMetrix is a piece of software that helps farmers by using the OpenWeather API in Python to gather weather data.
+It then uses advanced technology to analyze this data and determine whether the current weather conditions are suitable for growing crops.
+By providing real-time weather information, AgroMetrix helps farmers make informed decisions about planting and harvesting crops, which in turn can improve yields and optimize agricultural practices.